symbolic-labs-pub/freedom-that-lasts/README.md

 ## Contribution

-- Call of Universities, Academy and Research & Development for creative, intuitive visualizations (preferably in three.js) of the budget,
+- Call of Universities, Academy and Research & Development for creative, intuitive [visualizations in 3D](https://threejs.org/examples/) of the budget,
-- optionally interactively welcome and handling intentional direction actions in step sizes.
-TODO: Tutorials on how to
+- optionally interactively welcome members, citizens to manage intentional direction actions in step sizes.
+- TODO: Tutorials with example on how to

 ## Codebase Health